jzpero/mdnotes/docs/General Concepts/Delirium.md

 - drugs of abuse
 - lytes and glucose
 - calcium
-- liver and renal status
+- liver and renal failure
 - dehydration
 - ANY infection
 - thyroid